numba/llvmlite/README.md

 `llvmlite.llvmpy.*` provides a minimal LLVMPY compatibility layer.

+## Dependencies

+You need Python 2.6 or greater (including Python 3.3 or greater).

+### Build dependencies

+- LLVM 3.5
+- A C compiler, and possibly other tools (see below)

+### Runtime dependencies

+- None that we're aware of

 ## Build

+Run `python setup.py build`.
+This will build the llvmlite C wrapper, which will contain a statically-linked copy of the required subset of LLVM.

+### Unix requirements

 You must have a LLVM build (libraries and header files) available somewhere.
 If it is not installed in a standard location, you may have to tweak the build script.
+Under Ubuntu, try installing `llvm-3.5-dev`.

+### Windows requirements

 Under Windows, you must have [cmake](http://www.cmake.org/) installed, and LLVM should have been built using cmake, in Release mode.

-To build the llvmlite C wrapper, run `python setup.py build`.
+Be careful to use the right bitness (32- or 64-bit) for your Python installation.

 ## Run tests

-Run `python runtests.py`.
+Run `python runtests.py` or `python -m llvmlite.tests`.

 ## Install

-TODO
+Run `python setup.py install`.